Maine National Guard members arrive at CMMC to help with capacity challenges

 The unit will provide 16 additional beds.
 National Guard members will be helping in non-clinical ways like monitoring patients, taking their vitals, and welcoming visitors.

-CMMC has applied to also get help from FEMA, but is waiting to hear back.
+CMMC has applied to also get help from the Federal Emergency Management Agency but is waiting to hear back.

 Roughly 75 Maine National Guard members will be helping hospitals across the state.